This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Your child may be given medicine as eardrops.
 Ask how to put drops in your child's ear safely.

-Follow up with your child's primary healthcare provider or otolaryngologist as directed:
+Follow up with your child's healthcare provider or otolaryngologist as directed:

 You may need to return to have your child's ear checked.
 He may need to return to have the PE tube removed.
 Write down your questions so you remember to ask them during your visits.